Tendency to occupy a statistically dominant spatial state of the flow as a driving force for turbulent transition: Model

-The parameter $N/n$ can be associated with the Reynolds number ${\mathrm {Re}}_{L}=VL/\nu$, where $V$ and $L$ are, respectively, the velocity and linear scale characterizing the system as a whole, and $\nu$ is the kinematic viscosity of the fluid.
+The parameter $N/n$ can be associated with the Reynolds number ${\mathrm {Re}}_{L}=VL/\nu$, where $V$ and $L$ are, respectively, the velocity and linear scales characterizing the system as a whole, and $\nu$ is the kinematic viscosity of the fluid.
 Since the particles are identical, the $6N$-dimensional phase space is reduced to the $6$-dimensional single-particle space.
-Then, the linear size of the elementary cell, in which the behavior of the particles is uncorrelated, can be taken as the product of the characteristic velocity and length at which the state of the particle is uncertain.
-For a gas fluid, it is the product of the molecular thermal velocity $c$ and the mean free path $\lambda$ \cite{Kusukawa51}.
-Then, the phase volume of the cell is $(c \lambda)^3$, with the number of particles in the cell being proportional to this volume, $n \sim (c \lambda)^3$ (the density of the fluid is assumed to be constant).
-Correspondingly, the total number of particles $N$ can be considered to be proportional to the total phase volume for the system $(VL)^3$, i.e. $N \sim (VL)^3$.
-Taking into account the kinetic theory expression for the gas viscosity $\nu \sim c \lambda$ \cite{ChapmanCowling}, one obtains
+Then, the linear size of the elementary phase space volume, in which the state of the particles is uncertain, can be taken as the product of the characteristic velocity and length at which the state of the particles is uncertain.
+For a gas fluid, it is the product of the molecular thermal velocity $c$ and the mean free path $\lambda$ (Kusukawa \cite{Kusukawa51}).
+Then, the elementary phase volume is $(c \lambda)^3$, with the number of particles in it being proportional to the volume, $n \sim (c \lambda)^3$.
+Correspondingly, the total number of particles $N$ can be considered to be proportional to the total phase volume for the system $(VL)^3$, i.e. $N \sim (VL)^3$ (the density of the fluid is assumed to be constant).
+Taking into account the kinetic theory expression for the gas viscosity $\nu \sim c \lambda$ (e.g., Chapman and Cowling \cite{ChapmanCowling}), one obtains

-where $a \sim 1$.
-For a liquid, the linear size of the elementary cell can be taken to be $c^2 \tau$, where $c^2$ presents the fluctuations of the (molecular) kinetic energy per unit mass, and $\tau$ is the mean residence time of the molecule in a settled state.
-According to the elementary kinetic theory \cite{Frenkel}, the viscosity of liquid is $\nu \sim c^2 \tau$.
-We thus arrive at Eq. (\ref{eq7}) again.
-In what follows, we assume for simplicity that $a=1$ in Eq. (\ref{eq7}), i.e.
+A similar relation is valid for a liquid fluid.
+Here, the linear size of the elementary volume can be taken to be $c^2 \tau$, where $c^2$ presents the fluctuations of the (molecular) kinetic energy per unit mass, and $\tau$ is the mean residence time of the molecule in a settled state.
+Since the viscosity of liquid is $\nu \sim c^2 \tau$ (e.g., Frenkel \cite{Frenkel}), we arrive at Eq. (\ref{eq7}) again.
+In what follows, we will assume for simplicity that the coefficient of proportionality in Eq. (\ref{eq7}) is equal to 1, i.e.